 Our glamping holidays All our glamping holidays in the UK are vetted by a member of the Canopy & Stars team, who always stay overnight, ensuring it meets our exacting standards for the most unique glamping holidays in the UK.
 Whether it’s treehouses, cabins, yurts, gypsy wagons or more, a unique glamping holiday’s never been easier to find.

 We care about responsible travel?
 As the only part family, part employee owned travel company in the UK that focuses on more sustainable travel, we’re proud to have established a charitable trust that sees a percentage of our profits spent to help combat climate change.
-To contribute to a positive impact on the glamping holidays in the UK is important to us, and you can read more about our work here.
+To contribute to a positive impact on the glamping holidays in the UK is important to us.

 What is glamping?
 Literally, "glamorous camping".
 Glamping is about being able to experience nature without having to pack all your camping gear.
 Amazing places to stay in the UK and Europe, such as treehouses, cabins and yurts with great beds and creature comforts, so you're surrounded by nature and don't have to try and fit a hot tub in a rucksack.